Our Approach to Adventure

 Adventure is an exciting, unusual and sometimes hazardous experience, according to the dictionary.
 It is also an essential part of life at Dauntsey’s – not simply an event but something that teaches invaluable life skills and changes attitudes and behaviour for the better.

 We want pupils to adopt behaviours that will help them lead a fruitful and interesting life, in which they are organised and flexible, willing to have a go and learn from their experiences.
+We find that this plays dividends in the classroom where pupils bring this adventurous attitude to their lessons.

 Adventurous Behaviour is: